Christine of Pizan writing at her desk. BnF, français 603, f. 81v

 Genève: Librairie Droz S.A., 2013.

-- O’Mara, Veronica.“Scribal Engagement and the Late Medieval English Nun: The Quest Concludes?.”
-In Medieval Women: Texts and Contexts, edited by Blanton, Virginia, O'Mara, Veronica and Stoop, Patricia, 187-208.
+O’Mara, Veronica.“Scribal Engagement and the Late Medieval English Nun: The Quest Concludes?.”
+In Nuns’ Literacies in Medieval Europe: The Antwerp Dialogue, edited by Blanton, Virginia, O'Mara, Veronica and Stoop, Patricia, 187-208.

 Turnhout, Belgium: Brepols Publishers, 2018.https://www.brepolsonline.net/doi/10.1484/M.MWTC-EB.5.112674

-- Garí, Blanca.“What Did Catalan Nuns Read?
+Garí, Blanca.“What Did Catalan Nuns Read?
 Women’s Literacy in the Female Monasteries of Catalonia, Majorca, and Valencia.”
-In Medieval Women: Texts and Contexts, edited by Blanton, Virginia, O'Mara, Veronica and Stoop, Patricia, 125-148.
+In Nuns’ Literacies in Medieval Europe: The Antwerp Dialogue, edited by Blanton, Virginia, O'Mara, Veronica and Stoop, Patricia, 125-148.

 Turnhout, Belgium: Brepols Publishers, 2018.https://www.brepolsonline.net/doi/10.1484/M.MWTC-EB.5.112671